exiang/open_hub_wiki/Configuration.md

 This is the `main.php` version of console environment for command interface.

 #### params.php
-This is the application params that shared among web controller and console command interfaces.
+This is the application params that shared among web controller (`/protected/config/main.php`) and console command interfaces (`/protected/config/console.php`).

 * **maintenance** - true|false, set `true` to temporary disable the site to enable maintenance mode
 * **dev** - true|false, set `true` to mark this is a development environment
 * **cache** - true|false, to enable application wide cache or not